[ Lymph Notes home ] [ Click to read 'Ladies Always Wore Dresses' by Betty ]

 INTRODUCTION

-Three different varieties of compression are used in the treatment of lymphedema.
-Although different methods are used the goals of this type of treatment are to:
+Three varieties of compression are used, as appropriate, in the treatment of lymphedema.
+Although different methods of compression are used, the goals of this type of treatment are similar in that they are used to:

-• Stimulate the flow of lymph by providing resistance that enhances the effectiveness of muscle and joint movements.
+• Stimulate the flow of lymph by providing resistance that enhances the effectiveness of muscle and joint pumps.

 COMPRESSION

-Three major types of compression are used to effectively meet the compression needs and goals of the patient with different needs and at different levels of activity.
+Three major types of compression are used effectively to meet the compression needs and goals of the patient despite having different needs and at different levels of activity.
+Different types of compression methods are described in the next few articles.
+This is important information, to be sure to read all of the articles in this series.

 Self-bandaging

-Bandaging, which is also known as wrapping, is the most effective and flexible form of compression particularly in the early stage of treatment.
-Bandages have the advantages that they:
+Bandaging is also known as wrapping, or self-wrapping, is the most effective and flexible form of compression in the early stage of treatment of lymphedema.

-• Are adjustable to fit properly, with appropriate compression, as the affected limb changes in size.
+• They are adjustable to fit properly, with appropriate compression, as the affected limb reduces in size.

 • To learn more about bandaging, read the article titled Compression (2) Bandaging